 Zelda asked, ‘Have you ever thought of writing on intuition?
 Didn’t it ever occur to you that someone who has great intuition in things has more intelligence than others who don’t have?
 Haven’t you ever felt that intuition to is a form of intelligence?
 Why don’t you work on it?’

 Zelda and I have been friends since my college days and to be honest, we had bonded over our mutual love for knowledge; we have learnt a lot from each other and like me, she too has intellectual curiosity.
 Upon hearing her question, my ‘gut feeling’ forced me to say, ‘yes.’
 She is actually right.

 Okay.
 Let’s not make things complicated.
 I will give you a simpler example.

 Imagine a situation when a few of us are sitting on a chair.
 What we need to do is then, trust our intuition.
 Here, we are not exercising our intelligence much.
 Now, imagine another situation.
 We are researching on a particular thing and a large number of possibilities crop up.
 The question arises: what to choose and what not to?
 Here, we will be exercising our intelligence and it is our gut instinct which will guide us and make us understand the significances of the possibilities.
 Based on that, we will be choosing the options.

 In certain aspects, one can think of intuition as a clear understanding of what researchers call, ‘collective intelligence.’

 Let me give you an example.
 The organization of websites is done in an intuitive way.
 They offer easier ways to navigate and access information.
 However, this didn’t happen all of a sudden.
-Years of problems paved way for the development of a common wisdom and slowly the essential elements could be separated from the additional information.
+Years of problems paved the way for the development of common wisdom and slowly the essential elements could be separated from the additional information.
 A common example is the ‘About Us’ section of a website which contains the basic details of the site.
-The other tabs give the additional information.
+The other tabs give additional information.